-On average, CMOs allocate 24% of their total annual budgets to live events, according to Forrester.
-That’s not surprising, because many marketers consider event marketing to be highly effective.
+B2B marketing executives allocate at least 24% of their total annual budgets to live events, according to Forrester.
 In a recent survey by Bizzabo, an event management platform, marketers ranked events among the best-performing marketing channels, together with content and email.

-Why are events effective?
-Obviously, the Internet has a very limited power of human connection, compared to face-to-face interactions.
+Why are events so effective?
+The Internet has a very limited power of human connection, compared to face-to-face interactions.
 People who attend trade shows are open to exploring new products and services.
 In many cases, that’s why they traveled all the way to the event in the first place.

 But events are also expensive.
 On average, an event marketer spends $100-$150 per square foot for larger displays, which means that 20×20 displays may cost between $40,000 and $60,000.